Ruby-He/ocr_adv_attack/README.md

 # OCR_adv_attack
 OCR Adversarial Attack Studing Record
 ======================================
 This project implements the FGSM and PGD attack on OCR in pytorch.
-And use the crnn model as the target model, the Origin project could be found in [crnn.pytorch](https://github.com/meijieru/crnn.pytorch)
+And use the crnn model as the target model, the model project could be found in [crnn.pytorch](https://github.com/meijieru/crnn.pytorch).

 Attack demo
 --------